MahnazBehroozi/FSS17_GRP_U/HW3/README.md

 * the lo value of one range is greater than than the hi value of the previous range

-Supervised Discretization Write code that reflects over the ranges found by the unsupervised discretizer.
+Supervised Discretization: Write code that reflects over the ranges found by the unsupervised discretizer.
 Combine ranges where some dependent variable is not changed across that combination of ranges.
 Specifically, sort the ranges and do a recursive descent of the ranges.
 At each level of the recursion, break the ranges at the point that most minimizes the expected value of the standard deviation of the dependent variable.